 HIPAA Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW PROTECTED HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+PLEASE REVIEW IT CAREFULLY.

 Our Legal Duty

 You may request a copy of our notice at any time.
 For more information about our privacy practices, or for additional copies of this notice, please contact us using the “Contact Information” provided at the end of this Notice.